 Of course, there are a few exceptions.
 If you’re riding in very wet or muddy conditions, thicker tires can help keep you from slipping and sliding around.
 And if you’re carrying a lot of weight, you may need the extra support that thicker tires provide.

 But for the average rider, thin is in.
-So if you’re looking for an easy way to make your bike lighter and faster, switch to thinner tires.
+So if you’re looking for an easy way to make your bike lighter and faster, switch to narrower tires.
 Just be sure to pay attention to your pressure and tread pattern so you don’t sacrifice traction or comfort.

 Are Thinner Bike Tires Faster?